Ford Aerostar

 The first minivan powered exclusively by V6 engines, the Aerostar was also one of the first vehicles to introduce all-wheel drive to the segment in North America.
 The model line was sold in multiple configurations, including passenger and cargo vans, along with an extended-length body.
 Sold primarily in the United States and Canada, a limited number of vehicles were exported outside of North America.

-The Aerostar was replaced for the 1995 model year by the front-wheel drive Ford Windstar; Ford sold both model lines concurrently through the 1997 model year.
+The front-wheel drive Ford Windstar was introduced for the 1995 model year as the Aerostar's intended replacement, but Ford sold both model lines concurrently through the 1997 model year.
 The role of the Aerostar cargo van was left unfilled, with the Ford Transit Connect serving as the closest successor (in terms of size and capability).

 For its entire production, the model line was assembled by the St. Louis Assembly Plant in Hazelwood, Missouri.
 In total, 2,029,577 vehicles were produced across a single generation.